OCA/timesheet/hr_timesheet_invoice_hide_to_invoice_task/README.rst

 HR Timesheet Invoice Hide To Invoice Task
 =========================================

-This module was written to add a security group to display invoicing rate field on task work or not.
-Therefore at the installation of this module, invoicing rate field is hidden for all users.1
+This is a glue module that make hr_timesheet_invoice_hide_to_invoice work correctly in presence of the timesheet_task module.

 Installation
 ============

-To install this module, you need to:

- * Click on install button
+There is no specific installation instructions for this module.
+It is autoinstalled when timesheet_task and hr_timesheet_invoice_hide_to_invoice are both installed.

 Usage
 =====